joeromero/docs/content/sql_api/sql_api.md

 ```

-CartoDB also stores a second geometry column, the_geom_webmercator.
+CartoDB also stores a second geometry column, *the_geom_webmercator*.
 We use this internally to build your map tiles as fast as we can.
 In the user-interface it is hidden, but it is visible and available for use.
 In this column we store a reprojected version of all your geometries using Web Mercator (EPSG:3857).

 # Query optimizations

 There are some tricks to consider when using the SQL API that might make your application a little faster.

 * Only request the fields you need.
-Selecting all columns will return a full version of your geometry in the_geom as well as a reprojected version in the_geom_webmercator.
+Selecting all columns will return a full version of your geometry in *the_geom* as well as a reprojected version in *the_geom_webmercator*.

 * Use PostGIS functions to simplify and filter out unneeded geometries when possible.
 One very handy function is, [ST_Simplify](http://www.postgis.org/docs/ST_Simplify.html).

 * Remember to build indexes that will speed up some of your more common queries.

-* Use cartodb_id to retrieve specific rows of your data, this is the unique key column added to every CartoDB table.
+* Use *cartodb_id* to retrieve specific rows of your data, this is the unique key column added to every CartoDB table.

 # API version number